 Communications & Membership Development Manager

-Kai (he/him) is a social worker, abolitionist, and artist based in Seattle.
-Kai brings years of experience working directly in community on issues related to housing & houselessness, and queer & trans justice, in addition to systems-level changemaking.
+Kai is a social worker, abolitionist, and artist based in Seattle.
+Kai brings 10+ years of experience working directly in community on issues related to housing & houselessness and queer & trans justice, in addition to systems-level change-making.
 He is especially passionate about anti-racist action, transformative justice, community-centered design, and housing first and harm reduction principles.
 In his free time, Kai enjoys complicating manhood, supporting the local drag and ball scenes, and blaming his problems on the current astrological forecast.

-Laza (they/she) is a full-time student and part time GJL employee.
-In their academic life they are a Gender, Women & Sexuality Studies; Medical Anthropology; and Indigenous Archaeology major researching the barriers to mental healthcare for queer individuals.
+Laza is a full-time student and part-time GJL employee.
+In their academic life, they are triple majoring in Gender, Women & Sexuality Studies; Medical Anthropology; and Indigenous Archaeology, researching barriers to mental healthcare for queer individuals.